 - 10,000 mAh Battery Pack and Cords: Backup battery for multiple devices.

-- Nitecore USB Rechargeable Headlamp: So you can hike if you’re benighted.
+- Nitecore USB Rechargeable Headlamp: So you can hike after the sun goes down (if you have too)

 - Canon G9X USB Rechargeable Camera: Purely for pleasure.